Updated M/W/F

 The most popular names turned out to be Vladlen (VLADimir LENin) for boys and Ninel (Lenin backwards) for girls, but those just scratch the surface of Soviet creativity.
 Lenar (LENin's ARmy), Vilior (Vladimir Ilich Lenin and October Revolution), Idlen (IDeas of LENin), Genvil (GENius of Vladimir Ilich Lenin)...
 There were acronyms for "Lenin is dead, but his work lives on" (Leundezh), "Lenin: friend of children" (Ledrud), "Lenin's lightbulb" (Lailya)...

 So, on the grand scheme of things, "Lenina" is pretty tame.
 Lenina Varshavksaya was a heroic Jewish military doctor, who lied about her age to join the army at 16.
-She single-handedly captured two Nazi officers, and while wounded herself, saved nine soldiers from dying on the battlefield.
+She single-handedly captured two Nazi officers.
+While wounded herself, she saved nine soldiers from dying on the battlefield.
 Alas, she didn't see her 20th birthday, killed in Estonia as the war was winding down.
 And, as far as her name goes, it looks like she just went by "Elena", despite what the birth certificate said.

 Well, Lenin names are a sign of the past, we're pretty sure there are currently a bunch of young Vladputs running around Russia...